AdithyaS25/HTML-Portfolio/README.md

 # Portfolio Webpage
-I've built this project of my personal portfolio by creating and hosting it entirely on **HTML** along with some basic inline styles for formatting.
-It serves as a digital resume that showcases my technical background, projects, skills, hobbies and ways to contact me.
+This portfolio website was created and hosted entirely using **HTML**, with basic inline styling for formatting.
+It acts as a digital resume, presenting my technical expertise, projects, skills, personal interests, and contact details in a clear and organized manner.

 ### Project Overview
 The project consists of a multi-page static website structured with: